 Among the Resource Consent conditions are requirements that minimum flows in the Mahitahi/ Maitai River are 300 litres per second from April to October and 175 litres per second from November to March.
 In addition, any water drawn from the South Branch intake must be replaced with stored water from the reservoir.

 Designed for peak demand of 40,000 cubic metres per day.
 The Roding scheme contributes 13,000 cubic metres per day.

 Nelson Water Treatment Plant

 Opened in 2004 - supplies international standard water.
 Enables an additional 1 million cubic metres of previously unusable water from the Maitai Reservoir to be treated for supply.
-In 2005 supplies an average peak demand of around 42,000 cubic metres per day.
-Has the potential to treat 52,000 cubic metres per day.
+In 2005 it supplied an average peak demand of around 42,000 cubic metres per day and has the potential to treat 52,000 cubic metres per day.

 Do you have a story about this subject?
 Find out how to add one here.